FibreFoX/javafx-gradle-plugin/README.md

         runtime: null
     ]
     // to only use ONE bundler, you can specify it by name
-    // bundler= "windows.app"
+    // bundler = "windows.app"
     secondaryLaunchers = [[appName:"somethingDifferent"], [appName:"somethingDifferent2"]]
 }
 ```

+To create jfx-jar just call `gradle jfxJar`, for creating native bundle just call `gradle jfxNative`.

 Last Release Notes
 ==================

-**Version 1.1 (28-Jan-2016)**
+**Version 1.2 (10-Feb-2016)**

-Bugfixes:
-* fixed project-relative path-problems mostly regarding multi-module projects

 New:
-* added support for gradle daemon-mode

-Knowh bugs:
-* on windows: when calling task jfxNative you can't call task clean, because there is a possible file descriptor leak (see issue #12)

-There will be some examples with the next updates/releases, but this is a spare-time project so please just try it out, not yet recommended for production.
+* added workaround for issue #12 regarding [file descriptor leak inside the JDK starting from 1.8.0_60](https://bugs.openjdk.java.net/browse/JDK-8148717)

+As there seems to be no good way for having something like maven-invoker-plugin (which is used for the javafx-maven-plugin), I still need to find a nice way having buildable example-projects.

 (Not yet) Release(d) Notes
 ==================

-upcoming Version 1.2 (??-2016)
+upcoming Version 1.3 (???-2016)
-* added workaround for issue #12 regarding [file descriptor leak inside the JDK starting from 1.8.0_60](https://bugs.openjdk.java.net/browse/JDK-8148717)
+*(nothing changed yet)*